 It seems that poker variations are abundant in the gambling world.
-Original games still have their popularity, but newer versions seem to be taking the poker world over.
-Indeed, players are hungry for more and will look to have a change of pace.
+Original games such as Texas Hold’em still have their popularity, but newer versions seem to be vying for attention at every turn.
+Indeed, players are always hungry for more and will look to new variants simply for a change of pace.

 |3.||Four of a Kind|

 |7.||Three of a Kind|

 The eagle-eyed among you will have already noticed the difference.
 In Short Deck Hold'em the Flush beats a Full House.
 That's because fewer cards make a Flush more difficult to achieve.